 * Alaska Fly Fishing Goods. http://www.alaskaflyfishinggoods.com/

 About weight limits:

-Mark’s Wild River trips will take you far beyond where the lodge jet boats operate.
+Wild River Guides trips will take you far beyond where the lodge jet boats operate.
 To get there we will load a high performance float plane with the correct type of raft and camp and fly fishing gear and the proper amount of supplies.
 We weigh each angler and piece of gear on electronic scales before loading the airplane.
-You can bring a maximum of fifty pounds #50.
+You can bring a maximum of forty pounds #40.
 This includes your clothing, waders, boots, rods & reels, Gore-Tex rain jacket, spare tackle, camera etc. Experienced Alaska anglers generally have less than #35 pounds of gear.

 Optional within weight limits:

 - Journal, Art supplies, Cameras & film, Memory Cards, Batteries, Small flashlight in August or Sept.